-In contrast to prior work \cite{zhang2025lamma,kannan2023smart}, the H-AIM framework introduces comprehensive innovations in multi-robot system flexibility, individual robot autonomy, and collaboration mechanisms.
+In contrast to prior work \cite{zhang2025lamma,kannan2023smart}, the EmboTeam framework introduces comprehensive innovations in multi-robot system flexibility, individual robot autonomy, and collaboration mechanisms.
+A comprehensive multi-dimensional comparison between EmboTeam and existing baselines is summarized in \cref{tab:comparison}.
 Our approach supports dynamically sized heterogeneous robot teams working collaboratively, endows each robot with fundamental reasoning and contingency capabilities through Behavior Trees, and establishes a flexible communication mechanism to handle complex task dependencies.
 This design significantly enhances the adaptability and robustness of multi-robot teams in dynamic environments by combining formal planning with reactive control, while preserving the advantages of LLM semantic understanding.